Democratic Front for the Liberation of Palestine: Political influence

 The DFLP ran a candidate, Taysir Khalid, in the Palestinian Authority presidential election in 2005.
 He gained 3.35% of the vote.
-The party had initially participated in discussions with the PFLP and the Palestinian People's Party on running a joint left-wing candidate, but these were unsuccessful.
 It did not win any seats in the 2005 PA municipal elections.

 In the 2006 elections to the Palestinian Legislative Council, the Front formed a joint list called al-Badeel (The Alternative) with Palestine Democratic Union (FIDA), the Palestinian People's Party and independents.
 The list was led by the historic DFLP leader Qais Abd al-Karim (Abu Leila).
 It received 2.8% of the popular vote and won two of the council's 132 seats.

 The DFLP retains important influence within the Palestine Liberation Organization (PLO).
 It was traditionally the third-largest group within the PLO, after Fatah and the PFLP, and since no new elections have been held to the PNC or the Executive Committee since 1988, the DFLP still commands important sectors within the organization.
 The PLO's role has diminished in later years, in favor of the Palestinian National Authority (PNA), but it is still the recognized representative of the Palestinian people, and a reactivation of the PLO's constitutional supremacy over the PNA in connection with power struggles in Palestinian society is a distinct possibility.

 In February 2023, the DFLP launched a party in Lebanon for the Palestinian refugees still living there, together with the Lebanese Communist Party.

 External relations

-The DFLP is believed to receive limited financial and military aid from Syria, where it is active in the Palestinian refugee camps.
-The DFLP's leader, Nayif Hawatmeh lives in Syria.
+The DFLP is believed to have received limited financial and military aid from Syria, where it is active in the Palestinian refugee camps.
+The DFLP's leader, Nayif Hawatmeh, lives in Syria.
 It provided military training for Marxist–Leninist militants of the Kurdistan Workers' Party (PKK) in 1980 and the Sandinistas.

 The DFLP is not listed as a terrorist organization by the United States government or the United Nations.
 It was dropped from the U.S. State Department list of Foreign Terrorist Organizations in 1999, "primarily because of the absence of terrorist activity, as defined by relevant law...during the past two years."